-1.1.2 The Greater Amman Municipality
+1.1.2 The City of Amman

 Amman is located in Capital governorate, one of the 12 governorates in Jordan, bordered by Zarga governorate to the north and northeast, by Balga and Madaba governorates to the west, and by Karak and Ma'an governorates to the south.8 Geographically, Capital governorate is situated in the Mountain Heights Plateau,9 which is the highland that extends through the entire length of the western part of the country, and which separates the Jordan Valley and its margins from the plains of the Eastern Desert.
 This region receives the most rainfall, and therefore, has the greatest amount of vegetation.
-In addition, Amman has long, hot, breezy summers, and cold, short winters.10 refugees fleeing the Palestinian conflict in
+In addition, Amman has long, hot, breezy summers, and cold, short winters.10

 Although the first human settlements in Amman date to the 8th century BCE, the city did not experience lasting urbanization until the 19th century, when the country was ruled by the Ottoman Empire.
-The Greater Amman Municipality11 was established in 1909.12 The city rapidly expanded between 1900 and 1921 due to the construction of the Ottoman Hejaz
+The Greater Amman Municipality11 was established in 1909.12 The city rapidly expanded between 1900 and 1921 due to the construction of the Ottoman Hejaz railroad in 1905 and the foundation of the